 Your city or county may charge a recording fee for handling the refinance paperwork.
 Though these refinance costs are relatively low, they can be upwards of $250.
 Visit your local government website or ask your mortgage lender.

 Your lender may charge a prepayment penalty for paying off your existing mortgage early.
 It's rare, but, it’s still important to ask about.

 No cost mortgage refinance

-Depending on your particular situation, you may be inclined to ask for a “no cost” loan.
+Depending on your particular situation, you may be inclined to ask for a “no-cost” loan.
 This means the lender will pay for all loan costs, including their fees and third-party fees (appraisal, title, recording charges, etc.).

-Most of the time a “no cost” loan is utilized when doing a cash out loan so you can access as much money as possible.
+Most of the time a “no cost” loan is used when doing a cash out loan so you can access as much money as possible.
 Though, this will lead to a higher interest rate to compensate the lender for not charging anything upfront.